 How to Make a Holiday Pillow Wreath

-- 5 different fabrics for the pillows – 1/4 yard each
+- Fabric – 5 different fabrics.
+1/4 yard of each is plenty.

 Making the Pillows